 According to Allstate, one of the country’s largest home insurance companies, items that you could see on a buyer’s cost sheet include:

 - Appraisal fee

 Who prepares the seller’s net sheet?

-In the case of a listing agent, they usually craft a seller’s net sheet with an Excel spreadsheet, a software package designed for the real estate industry, or even an online form or calculator.
-And the listing agent might present the sheet to you as a printed-out document, in a computerized spreadsheet, or as part of a PowerPoint presentation.
+Your listing agent may craft a seller’s net sheet with an Excel spreadsheet, a software package designed for the real estate industry, or even an online form or calculator.
+The listing agent might present the sheet to you as a printed-out document, or in a digital format such as a PDF, spreadsheet, or as part of a PowerPoint presentation.